Skip to main content Skip to main content

 Jensen's Inequality and Precautionary Saving

 Why does a lifelong investor care about Jensen's inequality?
 Because it is the mathematical foundation of every risk-averse decision you make -- from buying insurance, to holding bonds alongside stocks, to maintaining a cash buffer instead of investing every dollar.
-The same curvature that bends utility downward at the margin is what makes households save against rainy days, what makes risk premiums positive in capital markets, and what explains why a guaranteed return often beats a higher expected uncertain return.
+The same curvature that bends utility downward at the margin is what makes households save against rainy days, what makes risk premiums positive in capital markets, and what explains why a certain return often beats a higher expected uncertain return.

 Quiz · 5 questions ↓